- US ex rel. Amy Bergman v. Abbott Laboratories – EDPA

 Federal and State False Claims Acts have been so effective in fighting fraud because they encourage ordinary citizen whistleblowers to come forward and file a lawsuit in the name of all taxpayers.
 These lawsuits, known as qui tam lawsuits, bring to light fraud on the government that would likely have gone undetected without the hard work and courage of whistleblowers.

 Pietragallo Gordon Alfano Bosick & Raspanti, LLP has one of the most successful, skilled and respected practices in the United States representing qui tam whistleblowers under federal and state false claims acts.
 For more than 30 years our attorneys have fought on behalf of qui tam whistleblowers across the United States, in many of the most complex and sophisticated cases in the history of the federal False Claims Act.
-Our attorneys have served as lead counsel for whistleblowers that have resulted in more than $2 billion in recoveries for Federal and State taxpayers.Find out More
+Our attorneys have served as lead counsel for whistleblowers that have resulted in nearly $2 billion in recoveries for Federal and State taxpayers.Find out More

 Interviews and Media